Srinithi-23/Pdfjs-viewer/README.md

 * `ember build` (development)
 * `ember build --environment production` (production)
+Note: ember proxy is necessary to run this app. ember proxy works in development only.
 ### Deploying

 Specify what it takes to deploy your app.